darth10/darth10.github.io/content/md/posts/evil-by-default.md

 {:title "Evil by default"
  :date "2026-08-06"
  :layout :post
- :description "How I relapsed into vi key bindings, despite being the maintainer of God mode"}
+ :description "How I relapsed into vi key bindings, despite being the maintainer of God mode."}

 <!-- TODO change date -->